vargatn/synthetic/README.md

     git clone git@github.com:vargatn/synthetic.git

-then use the supplied [install script](../install.sh)
+then use the supplied [install script](./install.sh)

-Be sure to have anaconda setup on your machine
+**Be sure to have anaconda setup on your machine** (not miniconda).
+We've tested the install across multiple machines with

     conda 23.1.0

-run the install script in **interactive mode** this is important for the environment management
+There's an automated install script, which you have torun  in **interactive mode** this is important for the environment management

     bash -i install.sh